temporalio/features/features/data_converter/transfer_types/spec.md

 - **Transfer value:** A value of the transfer type.
 - **Transfer type converter:** The conversion logic to map between the model type and the transfer type.

+We occasionally refer to "transfer type conversion" as "transfer conversion" for short.

 ## Behaviors

 ### Conversion Flow